Hoanib Valley Camp

 • Cultural experiences with local Himba and Herero people.

-• Learn more about the giraffe research happening in the area (please contact us for more information on project funding).
+• Enjoy an informative discussion with your guide about giraffe research in the area (please contact us for more information on project funding).

 Hoanib Valley Camp Landscape & Wildlife